To see how to use the Fluid FX object, please see the 'Using Fluid FX' section below.

 In general, the PBD Fluid object is simpler and often faster.
 But it is not as realistic.
 Being essentially a particle modifier it works in a similar fashion to other modifiers and can be used along with other modifiers and dynamics objects, including the Cloth object.

 Fluid FX is more realistic but can be slower.
 It is a solver in its own right, so takes over control of the particles and can't be used with other objects.

 If you need large or medium scale fluid simulation, Fluid FX is the better choice.
 If you need small scale, fast simulation and the loss of realism is less important, choose PBD Fluids.

 How to use Fluid FX

 - a particle emitter

 - the Fluid FX object

-- optionally, a container enclosing the emitter - that is, a polygon object such as a cube - which will be filled with fluid; this object must have a Fluid FX Collider tag attached to it
+- optionally, a container enclosing the emitter - that is, a polygon object such as a cube - which will be filled with fluid; this object must have a Collider tag attached to it

 - optionally, something to mesh the particles such as an OpenVDB object or Skinner object